"Don't the police have to read me my rights before they ask me to do field sobriety tests or take a portable breath test?"

-The number following each cue is "the probability," according to the Association, "that the driver exhibiting that cue has a BAC equal to or greater than .10%.
-For example, the 65 for the first cue ( see alcohol and driving behavior associated with alcohol ), turning with wide radius, means that chances are 65 out of 100 that the driver who turns with wide radius at night will have a BAC equal to or greater than .10 percent." (please note that at the time this study was conducted, the BAC level at which a driver is presumed to be legally incapable of safe was .10%; that level has been reduced in PA to .08%).
+According to the association, the number following each cue is "the probability that the driver exhibiting that cue has a BAC equal to or greater than .1 percent.
+For example, the 65 for the first cue, turning with wide radius, means that chances are 65 out of 100 that the driver who turns with a wide radius at night will have a BAC equal to or greater than .1 percent" (Please note that at the time this study was conducted, the BAC level at which a driver is presumed to be legally incapable of safe was .10 percent; that level has been reduced in Pennsylvania to .08 percent).

 Certainly, as with any general assertion of a BAC level due to the exhibition of a cue, there are always exceptions to the norm.
 As noted in the study, one may have a 40 percent chance of having a BAC of .1 percent at night if the motorist "slowly responds to traffic signals."
 However, a 40 percent chance does not, in and of itself, equate to a "reasonable suspicion" that a driver is incapable of safe driving (See our discussion on probable cause above).